 Indoor sources of potentially harmful UV exposure include fluorescent bulbs, halogen lamps and even tablet and computer screens.
 It’s not just your face you should be concerned about: UV curing lamps used during gel manicures have the potential to damage the skin on your hands.
 (Tip: Bring your REDEFINE Age Shield Hand Balm with SPF 30 to the nail salon.)

 While window glass effectively blocks UVB rays, UVA rays, which cause premature signs of aging, still get through.
 This means that whether you’re sitting at a desk by a window, are in a window seat on a plane, or are in a car, your skin is likely being exposed to damaging rays.
 Studies have found that in the United States, skin damage is worse on the left side of the face and body since that’s where we sit when driving.
 Windshield glass is usually treated to block UVA and UVB rays, but side windows are not.
+Have you ever wondered why some cars may make the use of car side window shades?
+This is precisely why.
+The only downfall is that not enough people realize the impact unshaded side windows could pose to the health of their skin.

 To best protect yourself, slather on the SPF each morning, whether you’re going out or staying in, and reapply every two hours.
 If you need to restock your supply (or get an extra for the car), we have sunscreen for your body, and one for every Regimen: REDEFINE, REVERSE, UNBLEMISH and SOOTHE.